The False Self

 It reinforces this belief not by blaring the horn, but by constantly seeking support and approval for its ego-based narratives.

-That is why it is constantly striving for what it perceives as positions of advantage—whether in the material, intellectual, moral, or spiritual realms—all of which are nothing but its own projections.
+That is why it is constantly striving for advantages—material, intellectual, moral, or even spiritual—even though all of those realms are only the product of its own imagination.

-It is merely a story, a phantom born of imagination.
+It is nothing but a story, a phantom born of imagination.

 Whether life expresses itself in one way or another, there is not—and never was—a “me” in charge.